Research at WCTC

 Most likely, the process starts with your degree-granting institution and filing for IRB approval.
 However, we are willing to meet with you when you are still in the design stage and help you steer around common pitfalls when designing your project.
 Remember that to get approval, you will need to specify all of the details of your design and submit copies of all instruments and consent forms; the sooner you nail down the details, the better.

-Once you have IRB approval, send your entire IRB packet with approval to Dr. Viktor Brenner, Institutional Research Coordinator, Room A155 to obtain WCTC approval.
+Once you have IRB approval, send your entire IRB packet with approval to Dr. Viktor Brenner, Director of Institutional Research & Effectiveness, Room A-155 to obtain WCTC approval.

 The Office of Human Research Protections website is the authoritative source on all things IRB.